tarushbansal/automating-empathy-project/README.md

 # Automating Empathy in Dialogue Systems
 This is the official respository for the *Automating Empathy in Dialogue Systems* project.
 A complete technical report is available [here]().
 All our model checkpoints can be found [here](https://drive.google.com/drive/folders/1RQAFP4HGK_JXgzJMtWjrQDbTW_CMkDrq?usp=share_link).
 In case of any queries, please contact tb662@cam.ac.uk.

-Please run ```pip install -r requirements.txt``` to install all libraries required by the framework.
+Please run ```pip install -r requirements.txt``` to install all third-party libraries required by the framework.

-To setup the EPITOME, DIFF-EPITOME, EMO-ACC, and INTENT-ACC models, use the following steps:
+To setup the EPITOME, EMO-ACC, and INTENT-ACC models, use the following steps:
 1. Download all files from the [Google Drive](https://drive.google.com/drive/folders/1PXqmv-MZ1uphHvV81htuAhid2uKGGeGd) hosted by Lee et al., 2022.
 2. Create a directory called ```empathy_metric_models``` in your root folder.
 3. Create a sub-directory in ```empathy_metric_models``` called ```epitome_models``` and place the ```fine_tuned_ER.pth```, ```fine_tuned_EX.pth```, and ```fine_tuned_IP.pth``` files in this sub-directory.